Why the curse of bullying in music needs to stop

 I have seen it often enough in the newsrooms of even quite civilised broadsheets over the past 40 years.
 But the checks and balances put in place by other industries over my lifetime don’t seem so apparent in music.
 Arrogant and offensive behaviour from a conductor is still tolerated, even (in some quarters) regarded as necessary in the pursuit of the highest standards.

 It isn’t.
 It has always been possible to inspire wonderful music making without recourse to terrorism.
-Think of the monumental achievements of Mariss Jansons, Colin Davis, Bernard Haitink, Charles Mackerras, Claudio Abbado – people who were genuinely mourned by orchestral musicians when they died.
+Think of the monumental achievements of Colin Davis, Bernard Haitink, Mariss Jansons, Charles Mackerras, Claudio Abbado – people who were genuinely mourned by orchestral musicians when they died.
 Yes, they had exacting standards, but they also had a surpassing humanity that shone through their dealing with colleagues.

-‘You can’t hold votes on what tempo the music should go,’ Daniel Barenboim once rasped at me, when I plucked up the courage to ask him about allegations that he bullied colleagues.
-‘Someone has to take charge.’
 That’s obviously true.
 And I don’t deny that if you want an orchestra to achieve world-class standards in a hugely competitive environment, you have to make intense and unflagging demands.
 But those demands cannot include inflicting psychological (let alone physical) damage on your colleagues.

 It’s not just a question of behaving decently as a matter of course.
 It’s also about respecting the very basis on which professional music is made, and for which we expect music-lovers, donors, sponsors and governments to pay – that it is one of the highest expressions of human civilisation.

-There is nothing civilised about bullying.
-Richard Morrison is chief music critic and a columnist of The Times
+Richard Morrison is chief music critic and a columnist of The Times.
+This article originally appeared in the October 2023 issue of BBC Music Magazine

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk